northwestcoder/gensampledata/README.md

 ARCHIVAL_COUNT

 _with the above, this is the number of loops to retrieve archived customers.
-I.E. higher value creates a higher cluster count for these amperity_id's_
+I.E. higher value creates a higher cluster count for these id's_

 ---